joshgerdes/jekyll-uno/_posts/2022-08-17-connect-to-azure-sql-database-in-a-jupyter-notebook-using-python.md

 1. Open **Visual Studio Code**
 2. Click **File**, **New File**
-3. Select J**upyter Notebook**
+3. Select **Jupyter Notebook**
 4. Press **+ Code** _(to add a Code snippet)_
 5. First we need to import the pyodbc library:

        #Libraries
        import pyodbc

-Then we need to add the snippet to connect to the SQL database _(this can be in a seperate Codeblock or the same codeblock, as long as the import is ran before the SQL connection is made)_:
+Then we need to **add the snippet to connect to the SQL database** _(this can be in a seperate Codeblock or the same codeblock, as long as the import is ran before the SQL connection is made - **make sure you update the server and database variables,** to match your environment!)_:

     #Connection to SQL database